South Hams District Council website

 Kingsbridge Area Food Bank

-Based at Horizons, (top of Fore St) in Kingsbridge, this facility offers support to families in crisis in Kingsbridge and the surrounding parishes, and is a very necessary form of support in recent years – it is particularly valuable during holiday times when young families are at home.
-Contributions can be taken to St Andrew’s Church here in the village, or put in the collection points in Tesco and Morrisons, and to Age Concern; both Morrisons and Tesco give updated lists of foodstuffs, personal care and household products which are particularly needed, so if you wish to donate something during your weekly shop, it might be worth having a look at their lists before you start.
-Information can be found on our own website here, and further enquiries can be made through:
+Based at The Avon Centre, Wallingford Road, in Kingsbridge, this facility offers support to families in crisis in Kingsbridge and the surrounding parishes, and is a very necessary form of support in recent years – it is particularly valuable during holiday times when young families are at home.
+Contributions can be taken to our community shop here in the village, or put in the collection points in Tesco and Morrisons, and to Age Concern; further information can be found on their own Facebook page here, and more can be found on their own website:

 Mobile library service